scizmeli/BooksForR/README.md

 # BooksForR
-Scraping executable R Books for melda.io platform!
+Scraping  R Books and making executable on [melda.io](https://www.melda.io) platform!

 ## Introduction

-In this project, it is aimed to download the data of current open source R books and convert them to [melda.io](https://www.melda.io) json   format by using R.
+In this project, it is aimed to download the data of current open source R books and convert them to [melda.io](https://www.melda.io) json   format by using R.    [melda.io](https://www.melda.io)  is a new, innovative, web-based cloud-native data science platform.
+You can create data analysis projects with R, python, publish your work, interact and co-create with others.

 The R books are taken from [BOOKDOWN](bookdown.org)